Click here to view our Credit Information Policy.

 Generally, the type of personal information we collect includes an individual's name, mailing address, telephone and facsimile numbers and e-mail address.
 If you request or apply for a specific product or service we may need to collect specific information from you relating to that product or service, such as financial information.
 Where we have provided a product or service to you, we will need to collect and store your personal information relating to that product or service.
 This will enable us to assist you with any further information or questions you may have and to manage the provision of that product or service.

-If you do not provide us with the personal information we (or other relevant third parties) need, we or they may not be able to provide the appropriate type or level of service to you.
+If you do not provide us with the personal information that we (or other relevant third parties engaged by us or working with us) need in order to deliver our products or services, we or they may not be able to provide the appropriate type or level of product or service to you.

 How we collect personal information